k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Installation.md

 3. To install Docker and Docker Compose, which will host Docker Compose Runtime for Fabric Services, you need to have administrative rights on the machine:
    - Linux: root or sudo access granting you administrative rights
-   - Windows: you need administrator rights on your machine
+   - Windows: Administrator rights are required on your machine

 ### K2view Software

 1. The installation presumes you have Internet access, so you can obtain Fabric images from the K2view Nexus Container Registry and perform a Git clone on your machine.
-2. To obtain a Fabric Studio docker image, you need a K2view Nexus account.
+2. To obtain a Fabric Studio docker image, a K2view Nexus account is required.
 Your K2view representative can arrange this for you.

 ### Internet Access is Required